jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

 {% endhighlight %}

 ## An even simpler solution?
+{%include update.html
-{% include update.html heading="Update - 8 May 2017" text="Per earlier comment, I came across this simpler solution after posting the original article." %}
+heading="Update - 8 May 2017"
+text="Per earlier comment, I came across this simpler solution after posting the original article."
+%}
 It's actually possible to completely ignore this entire post, and instead make sure that you are running Jekyll via: `bundle exec jekyll serve` instead of `jekyll serve`.

 But, you also need to make sure that you are: